-The company advanced by section rushed across 300 yards of plough which separated them from the village, the outskirts of which they reached with very little loss.
+The company advanced by section rushes across 300 yards of plough which separated them from the village, the outskirts of which they reached with very little loss.
 But they were unsupported on their right since, for some reason, the 9th Bhopal had not advanced.
 The consequence was that they were enfiladed by fire from a trench on their right.
-No 3 Section, however, were turned about, right heeled and succeeding in charging the trench with the bayonet.
+No. 3 Section, however, was turned about, right wheeled and succeeded in charging the trench with the bayonet.

 Lieutenant Edwin John Berkeley Hayes Sadler who was killed in action during the attack on Neuve Chapelle while attempting to charge a machine gun.
 His elder brother, Captain Ernest Reginald Sadler Hayes, 2/8th Gurkha Rifles was killed in action two days later.
 This photograph was published in Bond of Sacrifice.

 The men dashed back in a panic and carried most of the remainder of the company off their feet.
 It is impossible to ascertain where they went to, but apparently they got mixed up with the 47th Sikhs who had entered the village on the left, who were just at that moment being driven back by a counter attack in force by the enemy.
 Apparently they were driven right out of the village and suffered severely from the enemy’s machine guns in their retreat across the open country back to their lines.